 Northumberland is a county that was just made for dogs!
 Four-legged friends (and their owners) will find sandy beaches to explore, historic castles to visit and an abundance of scenic walks to try along the way.
-There are pretty villages, country parks and of course the Northumberland National Park, home to some of the cleanest air in the UK, to sniff out new adventures.
+There are pretty villages, country parks and of course the Northumberland National Park, home to some of the cleanest air in the UK, where you can sniff out new adventures.

 So, what are you waiting for?
 We’ve put together a dog-friendly guide to Northumberland to help you discover all that this fantastic region has to offer and get your dog’s tail wagging this summer.

-Did you know that nearly all of Northumberland’s beautiful beaches are dog-friendly the whole year round?
+Did you know that nearly all of Northumberland’s beautiful beaches are dog friendly the whole year round?
 That means doggies can run in the sand, play with a ball, splash in the sea and generally have a whale of a time all summer long.
 Beaches are a lovely place to visit all year round, and in the colder months they tend to be quieter of other people too, which can be an added bonus if you are looking to really let them run free.

-You’ll find some of the UK’s cleanest beaches in Northumberland, such as Warkworth, Alnwick, Embleton and Bamburgh, along with peaceful coves, long stretches of sand and dramatic castles perched along the coastline.
-What’s more there are plenty of dog-friendly cafes in Northumberland where you can call in for refreshments after all your beachy fun.
+You’ll find some of the UK’s cleanest beaches in Northumberland, such as Warkworth, Alnmouth, Embleton and Bamburgh, along with peaceful coves, long stretches of sand and dramatic castles perched along the coastline.
+What’s more, there are plenty of dog-friendly cafes in Northumberland where you can call in for refreshments after all your beachy fun.

 Here are some of our favourite dog-friendly cafes near beaches: